jssql1234/docs-sqlacc/docs/integration/e-commerce/lazada.md

     ![66](../../../static/img/integration/e-commerce/lazada/66.png)

     - Error appears after click Fetch.
-Solution, close your Lazada tab in SQL Account > re-open it > click “Fetch” button again
+Solution, close your Lazada tab in SQL Account > re-open it > click "Fetch" button again

-12. How system handle “Failed Delivery" in SQL?
+12. How system handle "Failed Delivery" in SQL?

    ![67](../../../static/img/integration/e-commerce/lazada/67.png)

-   Orders with “Failed Delivery” in Lazada will be fetch into SQL with the status as **canceled**.
+   Orders with "Failed Delivery" in Lazada will be fetch into SQL with the status as **canceled**.
    If the order has transaction fees to offset, the canceled order can be posted as Cancelled Sales Invoice.

    ![68](../../../static/img/integration/e-commerce/lazada/68.png)

-   To post as invoice, click the black arrow beside the “Post” button and select “Post as Cancelled Sales Invoice”.
+   To post as invoice, click the black arrow beside the "Post" button and select "Post as Cancelled Sales Invoice".